fliptanedo/FlipWebsite2024/README.md

 ### Notes for this year and next

 * I may want to properly upgrade my custom css to [scss](https://www.geeksforgeeks.org/what-is-the-difference-between-css-and-scss/).
+* I want to embed my slides.
+I'm working on a reasonable way to do this.
+Google Slides perhaps?
+  * It looks like Bootstrap has a way to deal with embeds: https://getbootstrap.com/docs/4.0/utilities/embed/

 * I backed up some old sites in `./static/archived/`.
 These show up under `./archived/` when uploaded.
 Should I link to them?
 These archived sites are a huge pain.
 They take up a large amount of space.
 I think it's from the saved pdfs of talks.
 I think there should be a better way of archiving these in the future.
 * There are a bunch of image files that are much larger than they need to be.
 The media folder is around 50 mb.
 I should make small versions of the images.